Vietnam.vn - Nền tảng quảng bá Việt Nam

 In recent days, many users on the social network TikTok have easily come across videos sharing about using Google Maps to review images of their homes from many years ago.
 These videos are often accompanied by nostalgic and emotional feelings that make viewers curious and want to follow.

-The method is simple: Open Google Maps, enter the address and select Street View mode to see images of that area in the past, and you will return to familiar scenes, from old houses to activities from many years ago.
+How to do it is simple: Open Google Maps, enter the address and select Street View mode to see images of that area in the past, and you will return to familiar scenes, from old houses to activities from many years ago.

-Although this is an interesting experience for many people, many people are concerned when they discover images of themselves or their loved ones appearing on Google Maps, especially private moments.
+Although this is an interesting experience for many people, many people are worried when they discover images of themselves or their loved ones appearing on Google Maps, especially private moments.
 Many people are worried that these images can be "dug up" by others and shared on social networks with bad intentions.

 Unexpected risks from the trend of reviewing old houses on Google Maps - Photo 1.